Fed’s Bullard: Solid US economy can handle rising rates

 Two quarters of shrinking output would meet one rule of thumb for a recession.
 But the official definition of a recession, set by the National Bureau of Economic Research, looks at a much broader range of data to determine whether a downturn has occurred.

-Bullard said that other measures of the economy, such as a broad measure of workers’ and business’ incomes, suggest the economy likely expanded in the first six months of this year.
+Bullard said that other measures of the economy, such as a broad measure of workers’ and business’ incomes, suggest the economy may have expanded in the first six months of this year.
 Businesses and other employers also added 2.7 million jobs during that time, a robust total that reflects an optimistic outlook among businesses.

 “It just doesn’t seem like the U.S. economy has been in recession for the last two quarters,” Bullard said.